Nontheistic religion: Jainism

 Jain texts claim that the universe consists of jiva (life force or souls) and ajiva (lifeless objects).
 According to Jain doctrine, the universe and its constituents – soul, matter, space, time, and principles of motion – have always existed.
 The universe and the matter and souls within it are eternal and uncreated, and there is no omnipotent creator god.
 Jainism offers an elaborate cosmology, including heavenly beings/devas, but these heavenly beings are not viewed as creators-they are subject to suffering and change like all other living beings, and are portrayed as mortal.

 According to the Jain concept of divinity, any soul who destroys its karmas and desires, achieves liberation/Nirvana.
 A soul who destroys all its passions and desires has no desire to interfere in the working of the universe.
 If godliness is defined as the state of having freed one's soul from karmas and the attainment of enlightenment/Nirvana and a god as one who exists in such a state, then those who have achieved such a state can be termed gods (Tirthankara).

 Besides scriptural authority, Jains also employ syllogism and deductive reasoning to refute creationist theories.
 Various views on divinity and the universe held by the Vedics, Sāmkhyas, Mimamsas, Buddhists, and other school of thoughts were criticized by Jain Ācāryas, such as Jinasena in Mahāpurāna.

+Taoism

+Chinese Taoism or Daoism originally emphasizes the otherness of the divine, the Tao, which is at the same time immanent and transcendent, but not anthropomorphic.
+Only in later Taoism does a pantheon of gods emerge, and even then they are considered deities inferior to the principle of Tao, often representing cosmic or heavenly concepts.
+The god Shangdi might have originally as a symbolic of the Pole Star in northern China, eventually becoming a kind of intermediary between the impersonal Tao and the world of active creation.
+There is no creator deity in traditional Taoism, and universe is held to be in constant creation and change.

 Others

-Philosophical models not falling within established religious structures, such as Daoism, Confucianism, Epicureanism, Deism, and Pandeism, have also been considered to be nontheistic religions.
+Philosophical models not falling within established religious structures, such as Confucianism, Epicureanism, Deism, and Pandeism, have also been considered to be nontheistic religions.